-Financial Review of 2019/20
+Financial Review of 2020/21

 The overall underlying financial performance of the RNCM (including the consolidated results of the RNCM Awards and Endowment Funds) continues to deliver resilience in the face of the material risks and uncertainties faced by the HE sector.
-Our financial results do, however, reflect the initial impact of the Covid-19 pandemic on both our income and expenditure.
+Our financial results have, however, been significantly impacted by the Covid-19 pandemic.

-Positives for the year were that liquidity remains strong, tuition fee income has shown healthy growth as a result of achievement of student recruitment targets, and research grants and contracts saw year on year growth.
+Positives for the year were that liquidity remains strong, tuition fee income has shown some growth as a result of strong student recruitment and retention, and research grants and contracts saw year on year growth.

-The Covid-19 pandemic has impacted the 2019/20 financial results in two main ways.
+The Covid-19 pandemic has impacted the 2020/21 financial results in a number of ways.
 Firstly, no donation was received from the Associated Board of the Royal Schools of Music (ABRSM) due to the impact of the pandemic on their operations.
-In the 2018/19 financial year this totalled £1.4m.
-Secondly, the closure of the college building impacted our ability to generate trading income through catering, conferencing and box office ticket sales which resulted in a reduction in Other Income.
-This is to some extent offset by receipts from the Coronavirus Job Retention Scheme (CJRS).
+This was also the case in 2019/20 but in the 2018/19 financial year this totalled £1.4m.
+Secondly, the closure of the college building at points in the year impacted our ability to generate trading income through catering, conferencing and box office ticket sales which results in a reduction in Other Income.
+This is to some extent offset by receipts from the Coronavirus Job Retention Scheme (CJRS) and some savings in other operating expenses due to reduced travel costs and other savings resulted from reduced income streams.